hydrobeam/website/content/tech/emacs_setup.md

 (package! your-package)
 ```

-- If not, you can specify from where to install the package.
+- If not, you can specify where to install the package.

 Here's an example with a package that offers excellent high contrast and accessible themes: prot's [`ef-themes`](https://protesilaos.com/emacs/ef-themes).